Financhill

 Conagra Brands

-• Which has Higher Returns GIS or CPB?
+• Which has Higher Returns GIS or KHC?

 Company Gross Margin Earnings Per Share Invested Capital